siberianfox/g2wiki/Using-a-Raspberry-Pi-as-a-JTAG-Dongle.md

 `n` -- next line -- single line step _into_ subroutines.

 See the [gdb quick reference](http://refcards.com/docs/peschr/gdb/gdb-refcard-a4.pdf) for more commands.
 Google is your friend as well.

+I was even able to run it with the Pi connected to the network via WiFi.